PlummersSoftwareLLC/HelloAssembly/README.md

 ## Introduction

-The smallest possible complete Windows application From the episode "Hello, Assembly" on Dave's Garage:
+The smallest possible complete Windows application.
+From the episode "Hello, Assembly" on Dave's Garage:

 <https://youtu.be/b0zxIfJJLAY>